Blonde (2022 film): Development and writing

-Andrew Dominik, who directed the film and served as screenwriter, had begun developing the project as early as 2010, which is an adaptation of the novel Blonde (2000), a fictional and controversial account of Monroe's life—and a Pulitzer Prize finalist—by Joyce Carol Oates.
+As early as 2010, director and screenwriter Andrew Dominik began developing the project, which is an adaptation of the novel Blonde (2000), a fictional and controversial account of Monroe's life—and a Pulitzer Prize finalist—by Joyce Carol Oates.
 Dominik said that he read several of Monroe's biographies but that he used very little of this research in the film, adding that Oates' novel was "pretty much the bible for the film."
 Dominik told Vulture that Blonde is "a film that definitely has a morality about it.
 But it swims in very ambiguous waters because I don't think it will be as cut-and-dried as people want to see it.
 There's something in it to offend everyone."

 Dominik discussed his fascination with Marilyn Monroe, stating, "Why is Marilyn Monroe the great female icon of the 20th Century?
 For men she is an object of sexual desire that is desperately in need of rescue.
 For women, she embodies all the injustices visited upon the feminine, a sister, a Cinderella, consigned to live among the ashes [...]
 I want to tell the story of Norma Jean [sic] as a central figure in a fairytale; an orphan child lost in the woods of Hollywood, being consumed by that great icon of the twentieth century."

 Dominik described the film as being "more accessible" than his previous projects and revealed that his script contained "very little dialogue", as he preferred to make it more of an "avalanche of images and events."
 Furthermore, Dominik stated: